iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 5 reviews"/>
 </p>

+> Great<br> :date: __2020-12-26 05:17:55__

+> I feel like if more people used this app it could help in lowering the cases in NJ.
+So the app senses if you come in contact with somebody that has covid.
+I have not ever been contacted so I'm not really sure if enough ppl are using the app or if I have been really lucky.
+Im pretty sure more people need to have the app in order for it to make a difference.<br> :date: __2020-12-25 05:38:20__

+> A should have app.<br> :date: __2020-12-25 01:15:08__

+> It a very good app very good<br> :date: __2020-12-22 22:40:24__

 > Very good and trusted experience with google products!!!!!!<br> :date: __2020-12-20 07:27:48__

 > Not everyone believe in this.<br> :date: __2020-12-19 17:23:56__